 Before selecting your units, we recommend you:

-- consider the pre-approved units
+- consider the range of pre-approved units

 - read the Curtin unit description

 - carefully check the prerequisites for the units that interest you and/or check you have sufficient background to study the unit(s) as some may presume prior knowledge

 - check the units are offered in the semester you intend to study at Curtin and are offered at the Bentley Campus in Perth

 - ensure your home university approves your study choices if required.

 If you choose units that have pre-requisites your selection will be sent to the faculty for approval.
 Enrolment into units are subject to availability and are at the discretion of the faculty.